 - Companies do not pay us for any articles or conclusions we write on InfillThinking.com.

 - We do not sell our subscriber list or demographics to advertisers.

 - We carefully select sponsors for our non-paid subscriber weekly newsletter (less than 10% of total company revenue).
 Companies competing directly in the markets we cover cannot sponsor this free newsletter.
 We will only work with sponsors that touch the competitive landscape tangentially.
 We will only work with sponsors that have demonstrated high ethical standards (i.e. no pressure to produce biased analysis).

 - Our staff does not trade or own the individual stocks of any public company in the O&G industry.
 We may have some indirect ownership by way of retirement accounts, but we have no control over the stocks in those funds.

 - We disclose any active, prospective, or recent consulting business we have with any company we write about in any story that mentions said company.
 Consulting is a small part of our business, which you can learn more about here.

 - Infill Thinking has no outside investors.
-It is 100% owned by the author, and the only boss we answer to is our readers.
+It is 100% owned by the founder, and the only boss we answer to is our readers.

 - We pay our travel expenses when we visit with companies and company representatives to discover new insights for readers.